-In a recent issue of The Leadership Quarterly, Michael Mumford and associates focus on problem-solving skills critical to leader performance.
+In a 2017 issue of The Leadership Quarterly, Michael Mumford and associates focus on problem-solving skills critical to leader performance.
 In an article rich in ideas and information they argued that effective “real world” leadership occurs in situations where the leader has knowledge, experience, and creativity nurtured through experience.
 Effective leaders may have seen it before, seen similar, and have mental maps that help them work through problem resolutions.
 They also have the abilities to see potential problems, alternative solutions, and can evaluate potential consequences.
 Mumford et al. identified nine cognitive skills critical to effective leader performance.
 Here are the nine skills.
 For each I have posed a question for leaders based on my reading.

 - Identifying and defining problems.